Crisis in Venezuela: Elections and protests

+2024 Venezuelan political crisis

+The 2024 Venezuelan political crisis is the crisis that continued after the 2024 Venezuelan presidential election results were announced.
+Maduro ran for a third consecutive term, while former diplomat Edmundo González Urrutia represented the Unitary Platform (Plataforma Unitaria Democrática; PUD), the main opposition political alliance, after the Venezuelan government barred leading candidate María Corina Machado from participating.

+Academics, news outlets and the opposition provided "strong evidence" according to The Guardian. to suggest that González won the election by a wide margin.
+The government-controlled National Electoral Council (CNE) announced results claiming a narrow Maduro victory on 29 July.
+A 6 August article in The New York Times stated that the CNE declaration that Maduro won "plunged Venezuela into a political crisis that has claimed at least 22 lives in violent demonstrations, led to the jailing of more than 2,000 people and provoked global denunciation."
+In the aftermath of the government's announcement of falsified results, protests broke out across the country, as the Maduro administration initiated Operation Tun Tun, a crackdown on dissent, and detained opposition political figures while refusing to relinquish power.
+Criminalization of protest was widely condemned by human rights organizations.
+Maduro did not acknowledge the results which showed him losing the election, and instead asked the Supreme Tribunal of Justice (TSJ) on 1 August to audit and approve the results.
+On 22 August, as anticipated, the TSJ described the CNE's statement of Maduro winning the election as "validated".

 Basic needs

 Poverty

 The Wall Street Journal reported in March 2019 that poverty was double that of 2014.
 A study from Andrés Bello Catholic University indicated that by 2019 at least 8 million Venezuelans did not have enough to eat.
 A UN report estimated in March 2019 that 94% of Venezuelans live in poverty, and that one quarter of Venezuelans need some form of humanitarian assistance.

 According to the Living Conditions Survey by the Andrés Bello Catholic University (Encovi in Spanish, Encuesta de Condiciones de Vida), by 2021 94.5% of the population was in poverty based on income, out of which 76.6% lived under extreme poverty, the highest figure ever recorded in the country.